Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 With a population of 108,161, 41,795 total housing units (homes and apartments), and a median cost of homes of $295,255, West Palm Beach real estate prices are well above average cost compared to national prices.

-Large apartment complexes or high rise apartments are the single most common housing type in West Palm Beach, accounting for 40.73% of the city's housing units.
-Other types of housing that are prevalent in West Palm Beach include single-family detached homes ( 39.72%), duplexes, homes converted to apartments or other small apartment buildings ( 12.36%), and a few row houses and other attached homes ( 6.83%).
-Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.
+Large apartment complexes or high rise apartments are the single most common housing type in West Palm Beach, accounting for 40.43% of the city's housing units.
+Other types of housing that are prevalent in West Palm Beach include single-family detached homes ( 40.20%), duplexes, homes converted to apartments or other small apartment buildings ( 11.97%), and a few row houses and other attached homes ( 7.00%).
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 People in West Palm Beach primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 West Palm Beach has a mixture of owner-occupied and renter-occupied housing.